lmhale99/iprPy/iprPy/records/calculation_system_relax/README.md

 --------------------------------------------------------------------------------

+## Introduction

-The calculation-system-relax Record style is for a calculation that relaxes a crystal system and evaluates bulk materials properties.
+The calculation_system_relax Record style is for a calculation that relaxes a crystal system and evaluates bulk materials properties.

 Calculation styles that use this Record style: